Science4Parliament Podcast

 Text the Science4Parliament podcast here.

-Welcome to the second of the special editions of the Science4Parliament podcast.
-My name is Denis Naughten, a member of parliament from Ireland and chair of the Inter- Parliamentary Union (IPU) Working Group on Science and Technology.
-These episodes are a summary of three workshops which took place on-line in January, February and March 2024, to inform the IPU’s Artificial Intelligence (AI) resolution which was adopted at the IPU’s General Assembly in October 2024.
+Welcome to the second of the special AI editions of the Science4Parliament podcast.
+These episodes are a summary of three workshops which took place online in early 2024 to inform the IPU’s Artificial Intelligence (AI) resolution, which was adopted at the IPU’s General Assembly in October 2024.

-The aim of this resolution is to encourage parliamentarians to consider the social and ethical impacts of this new technology and the issues that they, as decision-makers, should be aware of when considering legislating for AI, to ensure that its development and use, is fair and beneficial for all of humanity.
+This resolution aims to encourage parliamentarians to consider the social and ethical impacts of this new technology and the issues that they, as decision-makers, should be aware of when considering legislating for AI to ensure that its development and use is fair and beneficial for all of humanity.

-Joel Bilt, senior fellow at the Center of International Governance Innovation and the associate professor of economics at the University of Waterloo, Canada, who talked about the steps that the growth of artificial intelligence, or any other technology is likely to follow.
+Joel Bilt, a senior fellow at the Center of International Governance Innovation and the associate professor of economics at the University of Waterloo, Canada, talked about the steps that the growth of artificial intelligence, or any other technology, is likely to follow.

-The final speaker in the session was Philip Thigo, advisor to the Government of Kenya and a member of the United Nations High Level advisory body on artificial intelligence, who spoke about the changes that these new technologies are having on society and humanity.
+The final speaker in the session was Philip Thigo, advisor to the Government of Kenya and a member of the United Nations High-Level advisory body on artificial intelligence, he spoke about the changes that these new technologies are having on society and humanity.

 More information

-The links to the other two workshop summaries are in the episode notes; please do share them with anyone whom you think might be interested:
+The links to the other two workshop summaries are below; please do share them with anyone you think might be interested:

-If you would like to listen to the seminars in their entirety, you do so on the IPU’s YouTube channel @IpuOrg (https://www.youtube.com/@IpuOrg)
+If you would like to listen to the seminars in their entirety, you can do so on the IPU’s YouTube channel @IpuOrg

-If you have any comments or questions please text the show at the link at the top of the page or email me dnaughten@gmail.com
+If you have any comments or questions, please text the show at the link at the top of the page, email me at dnaughten@gmail.com or follow me on social media:

 Science4Parliament - Special AI edition - Part 2